x

 What’s your Power BI driver?

 Based on our experience, this is how we see most users get started with Power BI.
-Each of these scenarios deals with a different driver and cause.
-We’ll elaborate on the best scenarios to choose between them after a short comparison.
+Each of these scenarios has a different driver and cause — and understanding which applies to you helps in selecting the right types of Power BI license and managing your Power BI license cost effectively.

 Baseline: Scenario Zero